duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2%3A Consonants and vowels.md

 					  logseq.order-list-type:: number
 					  ridge towards the palate – e.g. the sound of “r” in English; laterals and retroflexes are called “liquids”;
+					- **glide** (or semivowel): involving a glide to or from a vowel; this sound is articulated like a vowel (with no stricture) but functions as a consonant to begin or logseq.order-list-type:: number end syllables – e.g. the sound of “w” in English.